-rtn \rightarrow try catch(R) \rightarrow defaultResume
+rtn \rightarrow try{} catch(R) \rightarrow defaultResume

 When R is resumed, there is no eligible handler (or there is a handler but it is marked ineligible).
 However, when the base of the stack is reached, defaultResume is called, and its default action is to throw R. Terminating propagation then unwinds the stack until there is a match with the catch clause in the try block, so the behaviour is same as the example in Section 5.5.3, p.
-74. Hence, by examining the code, it is non-intuitive that the catch handler can be invoked.
+78.